imjching/keev/README.md

 ## keev

-keev is a simple key-value store build on top of hash tables using Go.
+keev is a simple key-value store built on top of hash tables using Go.
 Clients communicate with the server using gRPC and Google Protocol Buffers (protobufs).
 Data persist to disk and saving occurs every 5 minutes.

 ## Architecture